kossiitkgp/KWoC-Backend/README.md

 - `DATABASE_NAME`: The name of the database to log into.
 (Valid when `DEV` is not set to `true`)
 - `DATABASE_HOST`: The host/url used to log into the database.
 (Valid when `DEV` is not set to `true`)
 - `DATABASE_PORT`: The port used to log into the database.
 (Valid when `DEV` is not set to `true`)
 - `client_id`: The client id used for Github OAuth.
+(See [Github OAuth](#github-oauth))
 - `client_secret`: The client secret used for Github OAuth.
+(See [Github OAuth](#github-oauth))
 - `JWT_SECRET_KEY`: The secret key used to create a JWT token.
+(It can be a randomly generated string)

+#### Github OAuth
+KWoC uses Github [OAuth](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/differences-between-github-apps-and-oauth-apps#about-github-apps-and-oauth-apps) for log in authentication instead of passwords.

+To set up the KWoC server, a Github OAuth application has to be created and the client id and secret has to be set in the [environment variables](#environment-variables).

+- Follow [this](https://docs.github.com/en/apps/oauth-apps/building-oauth-apps/creating-an-oauth-app) documentation to create an OAuth app.
+In the production server, use the `koss-service` account to create the application.
+- Set the Homepage URL to `https://kwoc.kossiitkgp.org` and the authorization callback URL to `https://kwoc.kossiitkgp.org/oauth/` in the production application.
+- Copy the client ID and the client secret (this should NEVER be made public) and set the `client_id` and `client_secret` [environment variables](#environment-variables) to these values.

 ****
 > Please update this documentation if you make changes to the KWoC backend or any other part of KWoC which affects the backend.
 Future humans will praise you.